sagemath/trac_to_gh/Issue 2496.md

 # Issue 2496: bug in introspection (probably easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2496

 Original creator: was